 For the more active, land banking (at the right price) for future redevelopment or substantial renovation, should also pay dividends.
 In addition, some may opt to invest into those markets at the bottom of their property cycle – buying effectively below replacement cost – and holding for the long term.

-Our Property Pick process showcases those projects and properties that we believe better fit Australia’s impending housing future.
+Our Property Pick process showcases those projects and properties that we believe should better weather this storm and fit Australia’s medium to longer term housing future.

 To keep abreast of what we think and how things are changing, sign up for the Matusik Missive.